ali-sadri/AgileManager/README.md

 This project is a 'work in progress' and what is pushed in so far is only the start.
 There will be unit testing (for at least all the controller classes) to be pushed later.
+Logging and using AspectJ is also something that I will add as I find it is needed for some actions.
 Also handling API messages that are currently plain text in the code.
+And so many other changes of course.

 There will be an API description document to be pushed as well.

-And of course the front end component that will be written and pushed in future.
+At some point I am hoping to build a front end and real application out of this :)
 I will update this readme document as I progress.